unifiedjs/collective/readme.md

 They have the same responsibilities as [all teams][all], and additionally:

-*   **De-escalate initiatives to organization teams**.
+*   **De-escalate initiatives to organization teams**
-*   **Focus on overarching concerns**.
-    The collective teams are specifically designed to take a **global** view of the collective, to make sure the pieces are fitting together in a coherent way.
+*   **Focus on overarching concerns**: they are specifically designed to take a *global* view of the collective, to make sure the pieces are fitting together in a coherent way

 ### Core team

-The **core team** is a **[collective][]** team responsible for governing all other teams.
+The **core team** is a *[collective][]* team responsible for governing all other teams.
-Members of this team **should not** be on the **[moderation team][moderation]**.

-They additionally:
+This team does not have a lead and, to limit conflicts of interest, **should** not include **[moderation team][moderation]** members.

+They:

-*   **Set the direction and vision for the collective across organizations**.
-    That means setting the core values that are used when making decisions about tradeoffs, steering the collective toward specific directions, and leading the discussion for **major** initiatives.
+*   **Set the direction and vision for the collective across organizations**: setting the core values that are used when making decisions about tradeoffs, steering the collective toward specific directions, and leading the discussion for **major** initiatives
-*   **Spin up or shut down teams**.
-    That means creating teams around new (temporary) areas and disolving teams when their area is complete.
+*   **Spin up or shut down teams**: creating teams around new (temporary) areas and disolving teams when their area is complete
-*   **Accept or reject members**.
+*   **Accept or reject motions**: deciding on initiatives involving people and destructive actions on projects
-    This means accepting or rejecting individuals nominated by existing members.
-*   **Review inactive team members**.
-    The core team periodically reviews the list of team members to identify inactive team members.
-    Past members are typically given Emeritus status.
-    Emeriti may request that the their status is restored.
-*   **Offboard team members**.
+*   **Follow playbooks**:
+    following certain steps to enact accepted motions

 <!--humans start team=core shift=3-->